cdl-geneseo/geneseo-dictionary/M/Megabed.md

 # Megabed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Megabed

 Created by  Marissa Maxwell, last modified on May 02, 2023

 Two twin beds pushed together in a dorm.As of 2023, 85% of students surveyed have heard of this term, and around 83% believe that it is fairly often or often used on campus.